-The Shiba Inu and Siberian Husky mixed pup, also known as the Shiba Husky, is a relatively new designer dog who is rising fast to fame as we speak.
+The Shiba Inu and Siberian Husky mixed pup, also known as the Shiba Husky, is a relatively new designer dog with a Shiba Inu parent, and a Siberian Husky parent.
 Whilst his parents might look somewhat similar with their fluffy coats and wild appearance, their personalities are very different from one another.
 But just like chalk and cheese, opposites attract, and the puppy product of the Shiba and the Husky is a very charming pooch indeed.

 Whilst he is adorable, he is certainly not for everyone, so it is important to learn about him and what you should expect.
 Cute, loving, affectionate and fun describe him well, but he is also intense, energetic, and stubbornly difficult, so he is a challenging pooch to say the least, but worth it if you can tame him!

 There are a lot of other cute Shiba Inu and Siberian Husky mixes, such as the Shiba Corgi and the Pomsky, but the Shiba Husky ranks high in the cuteness and personality competition, so let’s take a closer look at this popular mixed breed pup.

 In order to gain a better understanding of what to expect from the Shiba Husky it is important to take a look at both of his parents.
 This is particularly important when it comes to a mixed pup, as you can never be certain as to what set of characteristics he will inherit, so here is a brief outline.

 The Shiba Ina, until the 1950’s, was a closely guarded national treasure of Japan, but in 1954 he was imported into the United States by a military family, and our love for the Shiba Inu began as soon as his paws touched down on American soil.
 He is an ancient pooch who is believed to originate from 300 B.C, and whilst he was originally bred to flush birds and game, and occasionally when he was feeling brave to hunt wild boar, he is now more commonly bred to be a canine companion.